nobleach/vim-solo/README.md

 # vim-solo

-## Solo blocks of tests or single tests for Mocha or Jasmine
+## Solo blocks of tests or single tests for Mocha

 ### Purpose
 In a mixing console, soloing single (or groups of) channels allows an engineer